DataAccess2020/Capstone-Project---FRS/README.md

 - It is constituted by one variable and 8440 observations;
 - This dataset can be opened going to the folder **data** and then opening the file **IlCorriereDellaSeraWORDS.Rdata**

+**data_sentimet**: it is the dataset used to conduct both sentiment and emotional analysis.

 ## **SRC**
 This folder contains the scripts:
 1. **00_setup**: it is the script containing all the used packages and the library of them;